 At the end of the tests, one hundred seeds from each treatment based on the essential oil of Cananga odorata including the controls, are mixed and divided into two batches of 100 seeds, were placed in Petri dishes the bottom of which contains a hydrophilic paper soaked in water.
 This device made it possible to subject the seeds to germination and to evaluate their germination power.
-Thus, all the germinated seeds were counted and the germination rates in the treatments were determined.
-Germination tests were carried out in the laboratory at a temperature of $29 \pm 2^{\circ}$ C, relative humidity of $70 \pm 10\%$ and lasted 7 to 11 days
+Thus, all the germinated seeds were counted and the germination tests were carried out in the laboratory at a temperature of $29 \pm 2^{\circ}$ C, relative humidity of $70 \pm 10\%$ and lasted 7 to 11 days